-What is a Platinum credit card?
+What is a platinum credit card?

 What are the benefits of using a platinum credit card?

 - Platinum perks.
 Depending on the card you choose, you can get exclusive invitations to a host of entertainment and sporting events, and you can get access to presale tickets.
-You can also expect to make use of an array of discounts and special promotions spread across realms like travel, shopping, and dining.
+You can also expect to make use of an array of discounts and special promotions spread across areas like travel, shopping, and dining.